-Asset tagging is the process of applying labels or tags to your company’s equipment and furniture, allowing you to more effectively manage their maintenance and lifecycles.
-But what kind of tagging is right for you?
+Asset tagging is the process of applying labels or tags to your company’s equipment and furniture, allowing for more effective inventory management.
+But what kind of tagging is right for your asset management process?

-Asset tagging has evolved rapidly in the last few years.
-Once it entailed applying simple sticky labels to equipment printed with ID numbers referring to physical asset registers.
+Fixed asset tagging has evolved rapidly in the last few years.
+Once it meant applying sticky labels to equipment printed with unique ID numbers referring to physical asset registers.
+But scannable codes and digital registers are now the chosen solution for most businesses.

 What are the different types of asset tag?